Antonio Ozores

-Antonio Ozores Puchol (24 August 1928, in Burjassot – 12 May 2010, in Madrid) was a Spanish actor.
+Antonio Ozores Puchol (24 August 1928 – 12 May 2010) was a Spanish actor.

 He was the son of actors Mariano Ozores and Luisa Puchol, brother of director Mariano Ozores (Jr.) and of actor Jose Luis Ozores, father of Emma Ozores, and uncle of actress Adriana Ozores.

-In 1958, he married Elisa Montés (actress and sister of the actresses Emma Penella and Terele Pávez), and was later divorced.
+In 1960, he married Elisa Montés (actress and sister of the actresses Emma Penella and Terele Pávez), and was later divorced.

-He died on 12 May 2010 at age 81, after a long battle with cancer.
+He died after a long battle with cancer on 12 May 2010, at the age of 81.